Shuyukh Tahtani

+Shuyukh Tahtani (شيوخ تحتاني; Şexlêr Jur) is a town in northern Syria, administratively part of the Aleppo Governorate.
+Its inhabitants are Kurdish and Arab.

 Located on the eastern banks of river Euphrates, behind the wetlands of the Shuyukh Plain, the town has a population of 4,338, as per the 2004 census, and is administrative center of Nahiya Shuyukh Tahtani.
 Some 5 km to the north, a road bridge used to connect its larger twin town Shuyukh Fawqani to Jarabulus and the city of Manbij on the western side of Euphrates river.